Ethiopian–Adal War: Aftermath

-Abyssinian raids into the Lowland Islamic populations continued intensely and frequently into the middle of the 17th century.
+In the months after Ahmad's death his forces splintered, some soldiers withdrawing toward the pre-conquest Muslim territories, others going over to the Christian side.
+The vizier Abbas tried to hold the annexed border provinces of Bali, Fatagar and Dawaro in the hope of reconstituting Muslim rule, but the resistance did not last: in October 1544, a year and a half after Ahmad's death, Gelawdewos defeated and killed Abbas, recovering these provinces along with Hadiya.

+Emperor Galawdewos retained the services of around 170 of the Portuguese soldiers who had helped defeat Ahmad.
+He rewarded them with substantial lands, on which they lived, in Telles's words, "after the Country Fashion," keeping horses, mules and servants.
+Relations between the Emperor and his former allies soon soured, however, as Portuguese arrogance and attempts to impose Catholicism on the country led to conflict and their eventual banishment to the provinces.
+In the immediate aftermath of Ahmad's defeat, the Portuguese also hoped that Ethiopian gratitude for their assistance would help persuade Galawdewos to accept Catholicism; the Emperor refused, and instead wrote his own Confession of Faith defending Ethiopian religious practice against the friars' arguments.

 The war was devastating for the Harari people which resulted in massive casualties for them and the conflict is regarded as one of the reasons for their rapid population decline.
 According to historian El Amin Abdel Karim Ahmed:

 "The Muslim Semitic-speaking Harari once occupied more extensive territories as part of the medieval Muslim state of Adal with the town of Harar as its metropolitan centre.
 Politically weakened by the internal disputes and militarily exhausted by the jihad wars of the sixteenth century the Harari became an easy prey for the invading Oromo who battered and harassed them relentlessly.
 As a result they were constantly pushed back and managed to survive only as an isolated people confined within the stone-walled town of Harar and its immediate environs, while the Oromo occupied the regions all around them.
 Nevertheless Harar survived and continued its precarious existence as the capital of an emirate of the same name."